medikoo/code-file-nav/README.md

   - Prompts you for a new folder name and attempt to create a new folder
 - `> Rename`
   - Allows you to select a file or folder to rename
+- `> Copy`
+  - Allows you to select a file or folder to copy
+- `> Cut`
+  - Allows you to select a file or folder to cut
+- `> Paste`
+  - Will only show after copying or cutting a file or folder and pastes into the current folder
 - `> Delete`
   - Allows you to select a file or folder to delete
 - `> Change drive`